-C.1 Needs:
+Needs:

-Through a review of the Stormwater Master Plan Update #3 (May 2019) and interviews with Town staff, a series of service improvements were identified as necessary to address localized flooding and to improve drainage system performance.
+Review of the Stormwater Master Plan Update #3 (May 2019) and through interviews with Town staff, a series of service improvements are necessary to address localized flooding and to improve drainage system performance.
 To implement such improvements increased funding for routine maintenance and repair of the drainage system as well as increased investment in capital projects is necessary.